 |Pruning Season:||Best pruned in late winter before new growth emerges to maintain shape|

-What is the best mulch to use with Admiration Barberry?
+What is the best mulch for Admiration Barberry Shrubs?

-We highly recommend that you mulch your Admiration Barberry with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
-Any type of mulch will do but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they breakdown.
-Mulching helps to keep weeds away which will compete with your new investment for water and nutrients.
-A 2 to 3 inch layer of mulch is sufficient but remember to take care not to cover any part of the stem of the plant with mulch.
-Its better to leave a one inch gap of space between the mulch and the stem or trunk of the plant.
+We highly recommend that you mulch your Admiration Barberry Shrubs with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
+Any mulch will do, but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they break down.
+Mulching helps deter the growth of weeds that would otherwise compete with your new investment for water and nutrients.
+A 2 to 3-inch layer of mulch is sufficient but remember to take care not to cover any part of the stem with mulch.
+It's better to leave a one-inch gap of space between the mulch and the stem or trunk of the plant.

-After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Admiration Barberry a good deep watering.
-This is not to be rushed.
+After backfilling and lightly compacting the 50/50 mix of existing soil and compost, give the Admiration Barberry a deep watering.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
-For example a one gallon pot would be watered until you count to 5 a three gallon pot would be 15 and so on.
-Check the plant daily for the first week or so and then every other day there after.
-Water using the counting method for the first few weeks.
-Gator bag Jr. can be used to help aid in this process and also provide plants with a good soaking due to the slow release of the water into the root-zone of the plant.
+For example, count to one count of 5 for a one-gallon pot and a count of 15 for a three-gallon container.
+Check on your plant daily for the first week and then every other day after.
+We recommend using the counting method for the first couple of weeks.
 Soaker Hoses can also be used to water when planting a long hedge.